Mobile App Maintenance Services: What Startups and Enterprises Actually Need

 Android has wider device variety and more screen sizes, OS fragmentation, and manufacturer behaviour differences.
 That means testing needs to cover more device conditions.

-For Android heavy products, Android app development services should include target SDK updates, device testing, permission checks, performance profiling, Google Play policy review, and crash monitoring across common Android versions.
+For Android heavy products, Android app development should include target SDK updates, device testing, permission checks, performance profiling, Google Play policy review, and crash monitoring across common Android versions.
+For Apple-first products, iOS app development should cover SDK and Xcode upgrades, App Store review guideline changes, privacy details, new device support, iPad behavior, push reliability, and TestFlight feedback ahead of each major iOS release.

 Read More: Android App Development Cost in 2026: A Detailed Guide